gynamics/zsh-usepkg/README.md

     - `curl`: download a single script file with given URL
     - `nope`: simply find a file in given local path
   - default value: `git`
-  - Currently, this package does not support concurrent downloading & loading, because the shell does not provide a native concurrent request feature.
-I do not want to introduce more outside dependencies.
+  - Currently, this package implements concurrent downloading and sequential loading.
 - `:from` specifies an upstream domain name, or server address. (or local path, only for `nope`)
   - default value: `https://github.com`
 - `:path` specifies the bottom part of an URL to the package, which will be combined with `:from`